Windows Enterprise Incident Response

 - Microsoft Office installed outside the VM

 - Admin/install rights

-Students will receive a lab book and access to all required class materials and tools.
+Learners will receive a lab book and USB thumb drive containing all required class materials and tools.